zharfanf/zharfanf.github.io/_pages/about.md

 <!-- **Faishal** is a fresh graduate majoring in <a href="https://stei.itb.ac.id/en/undergraduate-programs/bachelor-telecommunication/" target="_blank"><span style="color: #613e1f;">Telecommunication Engineering</span></a> at Bandung Institute of Technology (ITB).
 His research interests span **Edge** Computing, {Networked, Multimedia, Wireless, Mobile} **Systems**, Systems-for-**ML**, and **Quantum** Communication.
 He believes these topics will play an important role in the future.
 Also, He wants to be an innovator in this fast-paced change and modern world; an era in which disruptive technologies rewrite history. -->

 I'm an incoming CS PhD student at University of Minnesota-Twin Cities (UMNTC), advised by Prof. Abhishek Chandra.
-My research interest includes Operating & Distributed Systems, Computer Networks, Edge Computing, and Video Analytics.
+My research interest includes Operating & Distributed **Systems**, Computer **Networks**, **Edge** Computing, and **Video** Analytics.
 I earned my B.S. at Bandung Insitute of Technology (ITB), advised by Prof. Hendrawan.
-During my bachelor's I collaborated with Prof. Junchen Jiang and Prof. Haryadi Gunawi of the University of Chicago in a Video Analytics Research.
+During my undegraduate, I collaborated with Prof. Junchen Jiang and Prof. Haryadi Gunawi of the University of Chicago on a Video Analytics Research.

 News
 ======